-The Offer of Equity Shares Up to [●] Equity Shares aggregating up to ₹ [●] million of which: Fresh Issue ^{(1)^} Up to [●] Equity Shares aggregating up to ₹ 2,025.00 million Offer for Sale (2) Up to 5,700,000 Equity Shares aggregating up to ₹ [•] million by the Selling Shareholders The Offer [^] consists of A) QIB Portion (3)(4) Not more than [•] Equity Shares of which - Anchor Investor Portion (4) Up to [●] Equity Shares - Net QIB Portion available for allocation to QIBs [•] Equity Shares other than Anchor Investors (assuming Anchor Investor Portion is fully subscribed) of which a) Available for allocation to Mutual Funds [●] Equity Shares only (5% of the Net QIB Portion) b) Balance of the Net QIB Portion for all QIBs [•] Equity Shares including Mutual Funds B) Non-Institutional Portion (5) Not less than [•] Equity Shares Of which One-third of the Non-Institutional Portion available for allocation to Bidders with an [•] Equity Shares application size more than \gtrless 0.20 million to $\end{Bmatrix}$ 1.00 million Two-third of the Non-Institutional Portion [•] Equity Shares available for allocation to Bidders with an application size of more than ₹ 1.00 million C) Retail Portion (5) Not less than [•] Equity Shares Pre and post Offer Equity Shares Equity Shares outstanding prior to the Offer (as of 31,720,000 Equity Shares the date of this Draft Red Herring Prospectus) Equity Shares outstanding after the Offer [•] Equity Shares Use of Not Droppede Discourse the section title 1 "Oli to Coll Off" Use of Net Proceeds Please see the section titled " Objects of the Offer " on page 100 for information about the use of the Net Proceeds.
-Our Company will not receive any proceeds from the Offer for Sale from the Offer for Sale.
+The Offer of Equity Shares Up to [•] Equity Shares aggregating up to ₹ [•] million of which: Fresh Issue (1) Up to [•] Equity Shares aggregating up to ₹ 1,650.00 million Offer for Sale (2) Up to 3,900,000 Equity Shares aggregating up to ₹ [•] million by the Selling Shareholders The Offer consists of A) QIB Portion (3)(4) Not more than [●] Equity Shares of which - Anchor Investor Portion (4) Up to [●] Equity Shares - Net QIB Portion available for allocation to QIBs [•] Equity Shares other than Anchor Investors (assuming Anchor Investor Portion is fully subscribed) of which a) Available for allocation to Mutual Funds [•] Equity Shares only (5% of the Net QIB Portion) b) Balance of the Net QIB Portion for all QIBs [●] Equity Shares including Mutual Funds B) Non-Institutional Portion (5) Not less than [●] Equity Shares Of which 1.1 One-third of the Non-Institutional Portion [•] Equity Shares available for allocation to Bidders with an application size more than ₹ 0.20 million to ₹ 1.00 million Two-third of the Non-Institutional Portion [•] Equity Shares available for allocation to Bidders with an [ Equity Shares application size of more than ₹ 1.00 million C) Retail Portion (5) Not less than [●] Equity Shares Pre and post Offer Equity Shares Equity Shares outstanding prior to the Offer (as of 31,720,000 Equity Shares the date of this Red Herring Prospectus) Equity Shares outstanding after the Offer [•] Equity Shares Use of Net Proceeds Please see the section titled "Objects of the Offer" on page 104 for information about the use of the Net Proceeds.
+Our Company will not receive any proceeds from the Offer for Sale.